 Incorrect dosage medication errors occur when you receive a dose different from what you should receive.
-The dose could be higher or lower than the intended dosage and can happen at the pharmacy, GP surgery or hospital.
+The dose could be higher or lower than the intended one and these medical errors can happen at the pharmacy, GP surgery or hospital.

 The side effects of incorrect dosage medication errors can be terrible, and it can take a long time to get back to where you should be with the correct dose.